 With many varieties, spectacular colors and exotic shapes, they’re a great choice to add beauty and style to any decor.
 Plus, indoor plants can have a calming effect.
 Orchids, in particular, help you relax and de-stress, improve your mood and reduce your risk of cardiovascular disease.
 Plus, orchid care is so simple, they are easy to grow!
+(If you’re looking for other easy care varieties, check out our top picks for beginner plant parents!)

 The hardest thing about orchids is choosing one.
 Pick an orchid in a single color such as purple, pink, or yellow for a pop of color.
 Or for a more captivating look, choose one with fun splashes of color.